Written by Vedika Pathania, a second-year student.

 In 2003, US soldiers entered a new battle, the Iraq War, to depose their dictatorial leader, Saddam Hussein.
 The splintered Taliban and other Islamist organisations reassembled in their strongholds in the south and east – from where they could easily move between their bases in Pakistan’s tribal areas – and started an insurgency while the US attention was distracted.

 Despite being elected president following a campaign that vowed to end the Iraq and Afghanistan conflicts, Barack Obama increased the US presence there to about 100,000 troops two years later.
 The push’s goal was to destroy the Taliban’s growing insurgency and establish Afghan institutions.

 The second decade

 The Obama administration fulfilled its aim of killing bin Laden, the architect of the 9/11 attacks, in 2011.
 He was murdered in Pakistan’s Abbottabad during a US special forces raid.
 By the end of 2014, NATO’s combat operation in Afghanistan had come to an end, leaving just around 12,500 foreign soldiers in the country, with roughly 10,000 of them Americans.
 They stayed to train Afghan forces to take over the nation and undertake anti-terrorist operations.
-However, as the Taliban’s an active revolt or uprising grew, the security situation in Afghanistan deteriorated further, with a branch of the Islamic State group becoming active in South Asia in 2015.
+However, as the Taliban’s insurgency grew, the security situation in Afghanistan deteriorated further, with a branch of the Islamic State group becoming active in South Asia in 2015.